AgnesSG/AgnesSG.github.io/_projects/5_house_expansion_sundsvall.markdown

     Proposal plan.
 Left: basement.
 Centre: ground flood.
 Right: second flood.
 </div>

-This new volume uses similar visual elements to those from the existing house but with a contemporary feeling, using large windows that allow for plenty of light into the rooms.
+This new addition used similar visual elements to those from the existing house but with a contemporary feeling, using large windows that allow for plenty of light into the rooms.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">